 - Cover the slow cooker and cook on LOW for 8 to 9 hours or HIGH for 5 to 6 hours, until both the corned beef and vegetables are fork tender.

-- Lift brisket from the slow cooker, allowing the veggies to drop down into the broth.
+- Lift the brisket from the slow cooker, allowing the veggies to drop down into the broth.
 Transfer the brisket to a cutting board and cover with a sheet of foil to keep it warm.
 Use a slotted spoon to transfer the veggies to serving bowl or platter.

 Nutrition